Les Enfants terribles (opera): Performance history

 The work was performed in Albertslund, Denmark, on 28 and 29 May 1996 as part of Kulturby 96 when Copenhagen was the European Capital of Culture.
 It was subsequently performed at the Teatro Olimpico (Roma) on 17 October 1996, at the Brooklyn Academy of Music of New York on 20 November 1996 for the American premiere, at the Alexander Theatre of Helsinki for the Finnish premiere for seven days from 23 September 2005, with the Skaala Opera ensemble conducted by Sasha Mäkilä at the Oakland Opera House on 6 October 2006, at the Maison de la Culture de Bourges for three days from 20 March 2007 for the French premiere, at the Staatstheater Nürnberg for the German premiere for five days from 29 April 2007, and at the Duško Radović Little Theatre of Belgrade (under the title Derišta), on the occasion of the 60th anniversary of the establishment, on 7 December 2009 under the direction of Srđan Marković for the Serbian premiere.

 The opera received its UK premiere on 20 August 2010 at the Arcola Theatre, directed by Andrea Ferran.
 It transferred to the Lilian Baylis Theatre.
-A second British production, choreographed be Javier de Frutos, with dancers from the Royal Ballet was staged at the Barbican Centre in 2017.
+A second British production, choreographed by Javier de Frutos, with dancers from the Royal Ballet was staged at the Barbican Centre in 2017.